 If you’re a private employer with more than 100 employees or a federal contractor with at least 50 employees, you must file an annual EEO-1 Report with the Equal Employment Opportunity Commission.
-The 2011 deadline is September 30.
+Traditionally, the yearly deadline is September 30.

 How to Classify Employees Based on Race/Ethnicity and Job Class